mgayatri77/acp_homework_1/README.md

 # Agora Certificate Program - Homework 1
-Created a login website which verifies email and password format Images used are provided by Agora
+Created a login website which verifies email and password format <br>
+Images used in this homework were provided by Agora